-Divorce (talak) is no joke in Islam
+Divorce (talak) in Islam

-Highlights…or should I say lowlights of a recent fatwa concerning a man who jokingly skyped his wife three times talak:
+Highlights…or should I say lowlights of a fatwa concerning a man who jokingly skyped his wife three times talak:

 - A Muslim man jokingly told his wife three times on Skype, “I divorce you.” (talak…talak…talak…)

-- Religious scholars fromthe prestigious Darul Uloom Deoband seminary said the divorce stands even though it was only a joke and the couple wants to remain married.
+- Religious scholars from the prestigious Darul Uloom Deoband seminary said the divorce stands even though it was only a joke and the couple wants to remain married.

 - The couple must wait six months until they can remarry.

 - According to Islamic scholars, before they can remarry, the wife must marry another man, consummate the marriage, and then divorce him before she could be allowed to remarry her first husband.

 Some of the Islamic Laws on divorce (talak [الطلاق]) are not a joke

 Quran 2:230 states,